Why I enjoy collecting and digging for sheet music.

 Why I collect sheet music.

-I tend to appreciate things that I can hold onto.
+I tend to appreciate things more, that I can hold onto.
 And in a digital world the idea of holding a piece of paper becomes less and less popular.
 And I get it.
 The amount of information that I can save on an actual piece of paper compared to a digital folder, there’s no comparison.
-My personal hard copy collection is no way large in comparison to many, however, I would like to think that I have an eclectic selection with a few pieces that wouldn't be found in your average piano teacher’s library.
+My personal hard copy collection is no way large in comparison to many, however, I would like to think that I have an eclectic selection with a few pieces that wouldn't be found in your average piano lovers library.

 I began my search for unique and rarely played composers when I realized the vast number of composers out there that were not being performed.
 When scrolling through old piano method books you may see only one piece by a particular composer – and besides that one piece, never hear of them again.
 Am I to assume that this one piece of music was their “One Hit”?
 I couldn't believe that.
 As I began my search I realized that many of these seldom played writers not only had more than just the one piece, but often times had VOLUMES of music that was waiting to be explored.
 Thus began my obsession.